 Structural Racism and the Root Causes of Prejudice

-The removal of racial inequalities and prejudice one of the impediments to a peaceful society. .
+The removal of racial inequalities and prejudice as one of the impediments to a peaceful society.
 This is the drive behind the Bahá’í Chair’s thematic focus on structural racism and the ways in which the oppression and suppression of any one people in any society ultimately leads to the oppression of everyone in that society.
 Poverty, discrimination, segregation and all forms of inequality hold back the advancement, prosperity, and well-being of the whole.

 Structural racism limits us all and without addressing the fundamental inequalities caused by the structure of our society there is no hope for improving community relations, national relations, and international relations.
 By investigating the underlying structural challenges to equality, and equal opportunity for all, the Chair continues to ask what is required for us to collectively remake and restructure a more just and equitable society?